 The series had a limited Region 2 DVD release, but has yet to be seen again in the States.

 - Aerith and Bob: Bo, Lorelei and Dottie might be slightly unusual names, but they're real ones.
 Portly isn't that weird, but "Pighead"??

 - Forbidden Zone: The swamp outside town, and actually called the Forbidden Zone, even.
 Home to all manner of swamp monsters, evil spirits, undead and more than one Mad Scientist.
-However since every episode ended up there eventually, there was really nothing keeping anybody from going in (or out...), so the "forbidden" part seems to have been more of a suggestion.
+However since every episode ended up there eventually, there was really nothing keeping anybody from going in (or out...), so the "forbidden" part seems to have been more of a suggestion that nobody really followed.